git-tips/tips/README.md

 git add --all && git commit --amend --no-edit
 ```

-## Prunes references to remote branches that have been deleted in the remote.
+## Prunes references to remove branches that have been deleted in the remote.
 ```sh
 git fetch -p
 ```